Korzybski and the 'Is of Identity'

 "It depends on what the meaning of the word 'is' is."
 Bill Clinton, during his 1998 grand jury testimony on the Monica Lewinsky affair.

-Korzybski built his non-Aristotelian system on the rejection of the 'is of identity'or, in positive terms, the principle of individuality ... that no two situations, individuals or stages of processes are the same in all details.
+Korzybski built his non-Aristotelian system on the rejection of the 'is of identity' or, in positive terms, on the principle of individuality ... that no two situations, individuals or stages of processes are the same in all details.
 The disregard of this principle, according to Korzybski, was the foundation of many misevaluations.
-His prescription for avoiding or treating the identity disease was training in differentiation.
-In particular, Korzybski devised a system for helping us differentiate between the different orders of abstraction.
-This meant training to differentiate generalizations from particulars, words from their referents, descriptions from inferences,'emotions' from the situations that evoked them ....
+His prescription for avoiding or treating the identity delusion was training in differentiation.
+In particular, Korzybski constructed a '3-dimensional' diagram (the structural differential) to help us visualize the difference between the different orders of abstraction.
+This meant training to differentiate individuals from generalities, words from their referents, descriptions from inferences, 'emotions' from the stimuli that evoked them ....

 Korzybski noted that identity reactions can be promoted by the structure of languages.
-We say, for example, "the apple is red," and the result is that we confuse our response to the apple, "red," with the apple itself.
-In the dark, we would not see the apple as red; if we were wearing tinted glasses we would not necessarily see the apple as red; if we were 'color blind' we may not see the apple as red ....
-The structure of our statement, "the apple is red," can induce us to misevaluate the situation and lead to unnecessary shocks.
-A more structurally appropriate formulation would be "I see the apple as red."
+For example, the word "apple" does not differentiate among the different phenomena to which we routinely apply the label.
+Nor does "apple" differentiate among the various stages of development of any individual entity to which we may apply the label.
+And when we say, for example, "that apple is red" we may be confusing our response to the apple, "red," with the apple itself.
+In the dark, we would not see the apple as red; if we were wearing tinted glasses we may not see the apple as red; if we were 'color blind' we may not see the apple as red ....
+The structure of our statement, "that apple is red," may be both cause and effect of our misevaluation and may lead to unnecessary disagreements.
+A more structurally appropriate formulation would be "I see that apple as red."
 Here the observer is included in the statement, leaving open the option that other observers may abstract something different.

-We say "Milt is black" and, as a result, may evaluate Milt more on the basis of what he has in common with others ("black") and less on his individuality.
+If we say "Milt is black" we may be evaluating Milt more on the basis of what he has in common with others ("black") and less on his individuality.

-As a result of Korzybski's warnings, movements such as E-Prime developed to try to purge all uses of the term "is."
+As a result of Korzybski's warnings, movements such as E-Prime developed to try to purge forms of the verb "to be" from the English language.
 Curiously, though, Korzybski did not practice anything that remotely resembles E-Prime.
-He used "is" in its varied meanings throughout S&S and in his later writings and speeches.
+He used "is" in its varied meanings throughout Science and Sanity and in his final paper written in 1950.

 From the first edition of Science and Sanity (1933):